uperl/Dist-Zilla-Plugin-MathInt64/README.md

     [MathInt64]
     dir = xs

-# TODO

-- create a typemap file

-    (if it does not already exist in the dist)

-- munge existing typemap file

-    (to include 64bit types)
+## typemap

+If set to true (the default), then create a typemap file if it does not already exist with the appropriate typemaps for 64 bit integers, or if a typemap already exists, add the 64 bit integer mappings.

 # AUTHOR